mharsh911/manage-users-ui/README.md

 }
 ```

+## ⚠️ Important points

+1. **name** should be the field name from the user object that will be saved on backend, it is a good practice to keep this camel cased.

+2. **props** are mui text field props, so we have complete control over the ui.

+3. **options** are mui autocomplete options, only for autocomplete fields.

+4. **component** can be any component either mui or custom made.
+Keep the new component under src/components, and refer it in the config.

 That’s it!
 Your new field will automatically appear in both the Add User and Edit User forms.

 ## ⚠️ Limitations & Assumptions